Lygon Street Christian Chapel

 Over the years, the Chapel has had a practical vision to see new gospel ministries started.
 This outlook saw a work started in North Fitzroy by folk from the church, in March 1878.
 Just five years later, in 1882, another work was commenced in Brunswick.
 From this latter endeavour sprung the Moreland work, and mention has already been made of the Chinese Mission Church in Queensberry Street.

 As an independent church, the Chapel has since seen its work take on a new and exciting direction.
-A close association with the Carlton Overseas Christian Fellowship has been the character of the Chapel change, as some of these students settled in Melbourne to raise families and become members of the church.
+A close association with the Carlton Gospel Fellowship has been the character of the Chapel change, as some of these students settled in Melbourne to raise families and become members of the church.
 Today this work continues, with a steady stream of international tertiary students being ministered to by the Chapel each year.